mingca/js-graph-refactoring/README.md

 ## Instructions

-1. Fork this repository
+1. Clone this repository, do not fork it on Github
 2. Make your improvements
-3. Link us to your fork
+3. Link us to your copy of the repository

 Aiming for:
 - Well structured, easy to read code
 - A git commit history that clearly demonstrates your working
+- Any other improvements you would typically do during your work

 ## References